SiyuanChen726/BreastAgeNet/README.md

 ### Step 1.
 WSI pre-processing

 Step 1.1: Tessellation and tissue classification
 This step will perform foreground tissue detection, patch tessellation and tissue type classification.
-For more details, please check our [_NBT-Classifier_]. (https://github.com/cancerbioinformatics/NBT-Classifier).
+For more details, please check our [_NBT-Classifier_] (https://github.com/cancerbioinformatics/NBT-Classifier).
 For each WSI, the pipeline generates a _patch.csv file that contains the coordinates of patches and their tissue classification results.

 Step 1.2: Feature extraction of selected patches